 Keyhole (center) and Back door lagoon (left)

 Since today seems to be southeast coast day we use our guidebook to find the somewhat obscure Spitting Cave of Portlock.
 We're a bit surprised when we find ourselves parked at a dead end with an unmarked grungy, muddy trail leading down a steep hillside.
 There's a group of people coming back up as we're contemplating what to do so we figure this must be the right place and start heading down.
+Here too, it's more of a fizzle than anything, but the weathered cliffs alone are worth the unusual hike.

 Wow!